MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 4. You'll be taken to your **Contacts** page.
 If you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.

 5. You can now use Dynamics 365 Remote Assist on your HoloLens or HoloLens 2.
-Next up, [Learn how make calls](making-taking-calls-hololens.md).
+Next up, [Learn how to make calls](making-taking-calls-hololens.md).

 ### Steps for mobile devices